-The Astronomical Society of Long Island is one of the most active astronomy groups in the New York Metropolitan Area.
-We are a group of dedicated amateur astronomers and telescope makers with a passion for our hobby, and a willingness to share our knowledge and excitement of the hobby with others, both experienced, and those who may have just discovered the hobby.
+The Astronomical Society of Long Island is one of the most active astronomy groups in the New York metropolitan area.
+We are a group of dedicated amateur astronomers and telescope makers with a passion for our hobby, and a willingness to share our knowledge and excitement of the hobby with others, both experienced and beginning astronomers.

 We welcome new visitors, you do not need to own a telescope, and there is no requirement to join the club in order to attend meetings.
 Come visit with us, to ask questions, to benefit from our collective experience, and to explore the wonders of the night sky.
 Please visit the website below for a current schedule of talks, events, and viewing sessions.